sinequa/sba-angular/docs/modules/components/heatmap.md

 ## Heatmap results view

-The heatmap results view ([`sq-results-heatmap-view`]({{site.baseurl}}components/components/BsResultsHeatmapView.html)) is based directly on the heatmap component (by inheritance).
+The heatmap results view ([`sq-results-heatmap-view`]({{site.baseurl}}components/components/BsResultsHeatmapView.html)) is based directly on the [`sq-facet-heatmap`]({{site.baseurl}}components/components/BsFacetHeatmapComponent.html) component (by inheritance).
 The differences are the following:

 - To use this component it is required to import the [`BsResultsViewModule`]({{site.baseurl}}components/modules/BsResultsViewModule.html) module in your `app.module.ts` and inject a list of results views and a default one via the `forRoot()` method.
 - Since the view is not wrapped inside a [`sq-facet-card`]({{site.baseurl}}components/components/BsFacetCard.html) component, the list of actions is displayed above the view, including a button to toggle the settings panel.
-- The [`sq-results-heatmap-view`]({{site.baseurl}}components/components/BsResultsHeatmapView.html) component accepts all the parameters of the `sq-facet-heatmap` component, plus an additional optional one: `selectView` which allows to change the current results view when an item is selected.
+- The [`sq-results-heatmap-view`]({{site.baseurl}}components/components/BsResultsHeatmapView.html) component accepts all the parameters of the [`sq-facet-heatmap`]({{site.baseurl}}components/components/BsFacetHeatmapComponent.html) component, plus an additional optional one: `selectView` which allows to change the current results view when an item is selected.
 For example, `[selectView]="'List'"` will switch to the "List" results view when a tile is clicked.

 ## Heatmap component

-The heatmap component [`sq-heatmap`]({{site.baseurl}}components/components/BsHeatmapComponent.html) only takes care of display the chart.
-It accepts as inputs most of the graphical settings defined above, but it does take care of querying the server for data.
+The heatmap component ([`sq-heatmap`]({{site.baseurl}}components/components/BsHeatmapComponent.html)) only takes care of displaying the chart.
+It accepts as inputs most of the graphical settings defined above, but it does not take care of querying the server for data.

-When used in isolation, this component needs the `data` input, which is a list of objects implementing `HeatmapItem`:
+When used in isolation, this component needs the `data` input, which is a list of objects implementing the `HeatmapItem` interface:

 ```ts
 export interface HeatmapItem {